djoksimo/WatHaus.AI/README.md

 5. Run ```rails server``` in api directory to locally launch web server
 6. Get REST api routes by running ```rails routes``` in api directory

-### Coming soon
+### TODOs

-* Deployment on AWS EC2 with nginx server on [mountainviews.ca](https://mountainview.ca)
+* Deployment on AWS EC2 with Nginx server on [mountainviews.ca](https://mountainview.ca)
 * Securing application using SSL certificates
-* More data from University of Waterloo students
+* Collect more data from University of Waterloo students
 * Improvde UI/UX

 ### Upcoming features